KNIME logo

 Pie chart

-A pie chart is a circular statistical graphic divided into slices to illustrate numerical proportions.
-Each slice represents a category's contribution to the whole.
+A pie chart is a circular graph divided into slices to illustrate numerical proportions, with each slice representing a category’s share of the whole.

 Plotly

-Plotly is an open-source graphing library that makes interactive, publication-quality graphs online.
-It supports a wide range of visualizations, including line charts, scatter plots, and 3D charts.
+Plotly is an open-source graphing library for Python that creates interactive, publication-quality graphs including line, bar, and 3D charts.

 Poisson distribution